RivenSkaye/rvsfunc/README.md

 ```
 If you wish to use virtualenvs or if you have another version of rvsfunc
 installed, good luck.
 I expect contributors to be able to solve this.
-If you'd instead like to install a development version so you can both
+If you'd like to install a development version so you can both
 contribute and use all the latest code, follow the previous steps with
 ```bash
 $ python -m pip uninstall rvsfunc
 $ python -m pip install -e ./rvsfunc
 ```

-Currently in dire need of someone willing to help me with getting the docs
+_You will need to install it this way for development purposes, but a venv is recommended
-set up and working.
+over using unstable code in your normal env._